bdav87/dev-blog-drafts/bulk-order-form-draft.md

 If no cart is returned, we can make a POST to the `/api/storefront/carts` endpoint with our lineItems to create a new cart with the user’s selections.
 Otherwise, we pass the cart ID as a parameter to `/api/storefront/carts/{cart_id}/items` with the same payload.
 Should either of the requests fail, we log an error to the browser console.
 Otherwise, we log the response from the cart API, which should include all the current cart details.

 By now, you should be able to add multiple items to the cart at the same time.
-However, the user experience is a bit lacking - there's no visible letting you know items have been added.
+However, the user experience is a bit lacking; there's no visible feedback letting you know items have been added.
 We should tell shoppers items are being added to the cart, then redirect them to the cart page once the API request has finished.

+## Improving the User Experience

 There is an empty column on the add to cart button row where we can display messages to shoppers.
 Let's add a message property to the state so we can update the messages when necessary.
 In the addToCart method in `bulk-order-form.jsx` we can set a message indicating items are being added to the cart.
 If no quantity is specified for any product, we should advise the shopper to set a quantity.